Demon-2-Angel/GM-Repo-Extraction/README.md

 # GM-Repo-Extraction
 ## Scraping Run IDs and Organizing Downloaded Files

-This project automates the process of downloading TSV files associated with specific `Run IDs` and organizes them into folders based on their corresponding `Mesh IDs`.
+This project automates downloading TSV files associated with specific `Run IDs` and organizes them into folders based on their corresponding `Mesh IDs`.

 ## Features